great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

           "catch_exceptions": False,
       }

-Notice that this class is of type ColumnExpectation, indicating that the Expectation Validation will be done on a column.

-**Step 4: Validate Configuration**
+Step 4: Validate Configuration
+______________________________

    We have almost reached the end of our journey in implementing an Expectation!
-Now, if we have requested certain parameters from the user, we would like to validate that the user has entered them correctly via a validate_configuration method:
+Now, if we have requested certain parameters from the user, we would like to validate that the user has entered them correctly via a validate_configuration method.

+   In this method, given a configuration the user has provided, we check that certain conditions are satisfied by the configuration.
+For example, if the user has given us a minimum and maximum threshold, it is important to verify that our minimum threshold does not exceed our maximum threshold.

+   An example is shown below:

 .. code-block:: python